Respiratory Therapy

 Required Competencies

-Respiratory Therapy Students must demonstrate numerous competencies representing all three learning domains: the cognitive, psychomotor, and affective domains.
+Respiratory Therapy students must demonstrate numerous competencies representing all three learning domains: the cognitive, psychomotor, and affective domains.
 Students learn, practice, and verify these competencies in a number of settings including the classroom, laboratory, and clinic.
 Respiratory therapy laboratories provide students with the opportunity to view demonstrations, evaluate and practice with medical devices, and perform simulated clinical procedures.
 In addition to the cognitive skills required in the classroom, students must demonstrate psychomotor skills in manipulation of patients and equipment, as well as general professional behaviors, like team-building and interpersonal communications.
 To satisfy laboratory and clinic requirements, students must perform all procedures without critical error.

 Upon Admission